#1 Starting a business in Edinburgh

 3: Science parks

 As a world-leading education provider, it’s not surprising that the University of Edinburgh looks to support the research and development of ‘new innovations’ in the city.
-Geared towards companies in the science and technology industries, the university has four business and incubation centres; the Scottish MicroElectronics Centre, Edinburgh Research and Innovation, Edinburgh Technology Transfer Centre and Edinburgh Technopole.
+Geared towards companies in the science and technology industries, the university has four business and incubation centres; the Scottish MicroElectronics Centre, Edinburgh Research and Innovation and Edinburgh Technopole.

 Technopole is south of Edinburgh’s city centre and offers office accommodation to high-growth small and medium businesses looking to access facilities to ramp up development.
 Alongside tech access and desk space, the Technopole has several corporate research development centres with over 1,500 researchers on-premise.